István Bernula

-István Bertold Bernula (born 18 June 1978) is a Hungarian racing driver currently competing in the TCR International Series and ADAC TCR Germany Touring Car Championship.
+István Bertold Bernula (born 18 June 1978) is a Hungarian racing driver currently competing in the TCR International Series and Champions.
 Having previously competed in the Lotus Cup Europe and Suzuki Swift Cup Europe amongst others.

 Racing career

 Bernula began his career in 2014 in the European Suzuki Swift Cup, taking one victory and six podiums during his maiden season, he ended the season second in the championship standings.
 In 2015 he continued in the series, while also racing in the Hungarian Suzuki Swift Cup.
 He won both championships that year.
 He stayed in both series for 2016, as well as joining the Lotus Cup Europe series.
 He finished second in Suzuki Swift Cup Europe, third in Suzuki Swift Cup Hungary and ninth in the Lotus Cup Europe.
-For 2017 he switched to the ADAC TCR Germany Touring Car Championship driving a Kia Cee'd TCR for Botka Rally Team.
+For 2017 he switched to the Champions driving a Kia Cee'd TCR for Botka Rally Team.

 In June 2017 it was announced that he would race in the TCR International Series, driving a Kia Cee'd TCR for Botka Rally Team.